 I reviewed the study for The Scarlet Letter for this review, and the high school level online book club studies are similar to the younger level studies in many ways.
 However, the high school studies have a number of additional features.

-Each study begins with a book list.
 Generally, the novel is all that is required, but sometimes an extra book is required as well.
 For example, along with the high school study for The Scarlet Letter, students will also need the book Breakfast on Mars and 37 Other Delectable Essays, an inspiring and entertaining help for essay writing.

 The first of the weekly lesson plans begins with background information.
 For The Scarlet Letter, this includes a brief biographical video on the author, Nathaniel Hawthorne, plus an article about the Puritans.
 These are both accessed online.